-As we prepare for the new school year, Country Day continues to carefully plan to safely conduct school on campus.
-While we cannot predict the impact of new COVID-19 variants or the rate of community spread that may occur, we will continue to consult with Atrium Health regularly, monitor CDC guidelines and data from the NC Health Department, and inform you if we need to adjust our plans due to the fluid nature of this pandemic and to minimize risk for our community.
+Ensuring the health and safety of our students and staff is always our top priority.
+While we cannot predict the impact of new COVID-19 variants or the rate of community spread that may occur, we continue to consult with Atrium Health regularly, monitor CDC guidelines and data from the NC Health Department, and inform our community if we need to adjust our plans due to the fluid nature of this pandemic and to minimize risk.

 The following measures apply to all our students, faculty/staff, and community members.

 - We strongly encourage vaccinations for all students, faculty, and staff who are eligible.
-Employees who are not vaccinated will be required to be tested weekly for COVID-19.
+Employees who are not vaccinated are required to be tested weekly for COVID-19.